 A Savory and Sweet Easter Tradition

 With deviled eggs as the opening act, pineapple ham is the main event at Easter dinner.
 Juicy, sweet and festive, pineapple and ham join forces to make an iconic holiday dish.
 Have you ever stopped to wonder – why ham?
-Just like turkey on Thanksgiving, ham and Easter tend to go hand-in-hand.
+Just like turkey on Thanksgiving, ham, and Easter tend to go together.
 As it turns out, there’s a bit of history behind this tradition.

 How the Easter Ham Began

 Historically, pigs were slaughtered in the fall, when chilly temperatures kept meat fresh during the several days it took to prepare the hog.
 (It’s also believed that pigs would graze on acorns and insect-free grass in these later months, making the ham ultimately taste better.)
 The ham would then be cured over winter and ready to eat by the time spring arrived.

 With colorful eggs, marshmallow chicks, and molds of gelatin – not all Easter food make culinary sense.
 However, the unlikely duo of pineapple and ham transcends strange food for the sake of tradition and instead creates an iconic and delicious dish.
 Juices from the roasted pineapple neutralize the cured ham’s saltiness, making a dish that delights the tastebuds.
 This begs the question, who was the first to make it?